jeffhollar/alchemy-at-lumen/intro-chat-example/README.md

 ## Create an OpenAI API Key
 To create an OpenAI API key for accessing the GPT-4 model, follow these steps:

-1. Create an OpenAI Account: Visit the OpenAI website (https://openai.com) and sign up for an account if you don’t already have one.
+1. Create an OpenAI Account: Visit the OpenAI website (https://openai.com) and sign up for an account if you don't already have one.
 1. Log In: Once you have an account, log in to your OpenAI account.
 1. Access API Settings: Navigate to the API section.
-This is usually found in the dashboard under “API” or something similar.
+This is usually found in the dashboard under "API" or something similar.
 1. Create a New API Key: Look for an option to create a new API key.
-This might be labeled as “Create API Key” or something similar.
+This might be labeled as "Create API Key" or something similar.
 1. Save the Key: Once the API key is generated, be sure to copy and save it in a secure location.
-You won’t be able to view this key again for security reasons.
+You won't be able to view this key again for security reasons.
 1. Set Up Billing: Make sure you have set up payment methods, as using the API usually involves certain costs depending on usage.
 1. Start Using the API: With your API key, you can now authenticate requests to access the GPT-4 model.